SleeplessByte/media-types-ruby/README.md

   end
 end
 ```
+### Testing Without Minitest

+If you are using another testing framework, you will not be able to make use of the `assert_mediatype_specification` method described above.
+Instead you can test your MediaTypes by wrapping the `assert_sane!` method (documented below) in a way that is suited to the requirements of your testing tool.

 ### Validation Checks

-The `assert_pass` and `assert_fail` methods take a JSON string (as shown below) and store assertions to be carried out later.
-The first time the `validate!` method is called on a Media Type, the collection of assertions stored (defined by `assert_pass` and `assert_fail`) for that Media Type are executed.
+The `assert_pass` and `assert_fail` methods take a JSON string (as shown below).
+The first time the `validate!` method is called on a Media Type, the assertions for that media type are run.
 This is done as a last line of defence against introducing faulty MediaTypes into your software.

 Ideally, you want to carry out these checks on load rather than when your server/project is already up and running, this functionality is provided by the `assert_sane!` method.
 Which can be called on a particular class

 ```ruby
   MyMedia.assert_sane!